 Resource allocation tradeoffs: Males in many species use weapons such as horns, antlers, and spurs to compete with other males for access to females.
 Larger weapons often allow males to win high-quality territories and mating opportunities.
 However, many of these weapons are costly to produce and maintain, competing for a limited supply of resources within the body.
-Life history theory predicts tradeoffs in investment among fitness-related traits.
-Thus, an individual that grows a larger costly weapon should have less to invest in other costly traits, including testes.
 Through experimentation, we have discovered weapons-testes trade-offs in the leaf-footed bugs.
-Interestingly, the extent and form of these trade-offs appear to be influenced by internal and external factors.
-These trade-offs are not limited to males, in fact we have found leg-ovary trade-offs in females.
-The female trade-offs may provide some insights into how and why weapons and testes trade off.
+Interestingly, such trade-offs are not limited to males; we have found leg-ovary trade-offs in females.
+The female trade-offs provide insights into the nature of resource allocation within the bodies of individual animals.
 This is an active current area of our research program, with more papers to come soon.

 Joseph PN, Emberts Z, Sasson DA, & Miller CW (2018).
 Males that drop a sexually-selected weapon grow larger testes.
 Evolution.
 72: 113–122.
 DOI: 10.1111/evo.13387.
 PDF.

 Somjee U, Miller CW, Tatarnic NJ, & Simmons LW (2018).
 Experimental manipulation reveals a trade-off between weapons and testes.
 Journal of Evolutionary Biology.
 31: 57–65.
 DOI: 10.1111/jeb.13193.
 PDF.

 Photo: A hind leg of one of our local species, Acanthocephala femorata.
 Males in this species wrestle on plants such as sunflower, pressing that prominent spine into the abdomen of their opponents.
-Successful males become territory holders and interact with females visiting the plants.
+Successful males become territory holders and interact with females.
 Weapon reconstruction image courtesy of Dr. Josh Yarrow, UF.